-The objectives of the organisation are delivered through the work of the Council, Board, Members, staff and volunteers.
-Strictly non-partisan in its work, over the years ACF has enjoyed positive collaborative relationships with diverse sectors of the community and government.
+The objectives of the organisation are delivered through the work of the Council, Board, staff, supporters, members and volunteers.
+Strictly non-partisan in its work, over the years ACF has enjoyed positive collaborative relationships with diverse sectors of the community, business and government.

 The Foundation is a member-based charity incorporated in 1966 as an association under the laws of the Australian Capital Territory, and registered with the Australian Charities and Not-for-profits Commission.
 The organisational structure of ACF is set out by our Constitution.
 ACF seeks to achieve the highest standards of governance, and endeavours to conduct its affairs with transparency and accountability.
 Council, Board, Members, staff and volunteers work in accordance with ACF’s Constitution, regulations and guidelines, all of which have been developed to support good governance behaviours.

-Council is elected every three years by our members and consists of 21 councillors directly accountable to members.
-In addition Council elects a President and a Board, which consists of up to 11 members.
-The Council has the power to dismiss and review the performance of the Board, it advises the Board on strategic direction, and recommends new and revised environmental policies.
-The Council is also responsible for building and maintaining strong relationships with members.
+Council is elected every three years by our Members and is directly accountable to Members.
+Council appoints the Board and has the power to dismiss and review the performance of the Board.
+It also advises the Board on matters of environmental or organisational significance.

-Staff are located throughout Australia: in Melbourne’s head office and offices in Sydney, Cairns, Canberra and Broome.
+Staff are located throughout Australia: in Melbourne’s head office and offices in Sydney, Brisbane and Canberra.
 Under the leadership of the Chief Executive Officer, our staff are responsible for ACF’s day to day operations.
-ACF staff work across areas such as campaigns, administration, fundraising, communications, human resources, finance, information technology and customer service.
+ACF staff work across areas such as campaigns, engagement, fundraising, human resources, finance, information technology and supporter service.

 Volunteers and supporters are essential to the success and scope of our work.
 Every year thousands of volunteers and supporters generously assist ACF by donating their time, resources and skills.